opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

 2. Xu, Lin, Holger Hoos, and Kevin Leyton-Brown.
 "Hydra: Automatically configuring algorithms for portfolio-based selection."
 Proceedings of the AAAI Conference on Artificial Intelligence.
 Vol. 24.
 No. 1.
 2010.
 3. Winkelmolen, Fela, et al. "Practical and sample efficient zero-shot hpo." arXiv preprint arXiv:2007.13382 (2020).
 4. Salinas, David, and Nick Erickson.
 "TabRepo: A Large Scale Repository of Tabular Model Evaluations and its AutoML Applications." arXiv preprint arXiv:2311.02971 (2023).
+5. Feurer, Matthias, and Frank Hutter.
+Hyperparameter optimization.
+Springer International Publishing, 2019.
+6. Shahriari, Bobak, et al. "Taking the human out of the loop: A review of Bayesian optimization."
+Proceedings of the IEEE 104.1 (2015): 148-175.